ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-ca.md

 ![Define a size and autoscaling for your second node pool](images/create-a-nodepool-4.png){.thumbnail}

-And then, choose `Hourly` billing mode for this second node pool.
+Choose `Hourly` billing mode for this second node pool.

 ![Billing mode](images/create-a-nodepool-5.png){.thumbnail}